-Vaccine Impact is a news and information website that promotes pseudoscience such as anti-vaccination propaganda.
+Vaccine Impact is a news and information website that promotes pseudoscience, such as anti-vaccination propaganda.
 According to their about page, Vaccine Impact is a part of the Health Impact News network.
 It is a sub-topic in their “Medicine Watch” category.
 Health Impact News is an alternative medicine, holistic, and nutrition website.
-They are published by Sophia Media and Brian Shilhavy is the Managing Editor.
-According to their about page they “cover stories that impact your health, but that the mainstream media seldom covers.”
+Sophia Media publishes them, and Brian Shilhavy is the Managing Editor.
+According to their about page, they “cover stories that impact your health, but that the mainstream media seldom covers.”

 Funded by / Ownership

 Vaccine Impact is owned by Health Impact News who does not specify ownership; however, Sophia Media is listed as the publisher.
 Revenue is derived from online advertising.

 In review, Vaccine Impact publishes health-related news stories that they state are alternative.
 Our analysis concurs that they are certainly an alternative to conventional science and medicine.
 They are fiercely anti-vaccine with articles such as this: Vaccine Awareness Week: Fighting the Vaccine Culture War and Opposing Mandatory Vaccines.
 They also promote misinformation regarding Covid-19, such as this California ER Physicians: Sheltering in Place Does More Harm than Good – Lowers Our Immune System.
 In general, this is an anti-vaccination website that the discredited Health Impact News owns.

 Throughout the Covid-19 pandemic, Vaccine Impact published false and misleading claims.

 - Analysis of “Fetal DNA Contaminants Found in Merck’s MMR Vaccines” – Low Scientific Credibility